Zanidean/sRa/README.md

 install.packages(devtools)
 devtools::install_github("zanidean/sRa")
 ```
-xmR: Generates XMR data.
+**xmR**: Generates XMR data.

-xmR_Chart: Takes the output from xmR and makes an XMR chart, mostly used for diagnostics.
+**xmR_Chart**: Takes the output from xmR and makes an XMR chart, mostly used for diagnostics.

-fuzzy_clean: Uses approximate string matching to fix typos and slight differences in vectors.
+**fuzzy_clean**: Uses approximate string matching to fix typos and slight differences in vectors.

-SDI: Simpson Diversity Index Calculator
+**SDI**: Simpson Diversity Index Calculator
-foipR: For making sure your data is foip'd.
+**foipR**: For making sure your data is foip'd.

-columnCollapse: Uniting two columns of similar data.
+**columnCollapse**: Uniting two columns of similar data.

-round2: R used IEEE floating point to round, which can make some differences in analysis.
+**round2**: R used IEEE floating point to round, which can make some differences in analysis.
 This functions as you expect a rounding function to.

-stringFilter/stringSubset: Filters/subsets a column based on a string.
+**stringFilter/stringSubset**: Filters/subsets a column based on a string.